-American infant simulators help Polish traumatized youths learn to be parents
+American infant simulators help traumatised Polish youths learn to be parents

-Estera will soon be 17.
+Estera will soon turn 17.
 She is living in a youth educational center in Samostrzel, a small village in the province of Kujawsko-Pomorskie.
 She hasn’t had an easy life.
-Nor have other girls living with her.
-None of them is older than 18 but each of them have been through more than most adults.
-Domestic abuse, exclusion, ditching classes and running away, smoking, drinking, self-injury, suicide attempts.
+Nor have the other girls living with her.
+None of them are older than 18, but each of them have been through more than most adults – domestic abuse, exclusion, ditching classes and running away, smoking, drinking, self-harm, suicide attempts.

-Almost every weekend Estera asks for permission to take care of three month old Oliwia.
-She then takes the baby to a child’s room not to disturb other people in their sleep.
+Almost every weekend Estera asks for permission to take care of three-month-old Oliwia.
+She then takes the baby to a child’s room so as not to disturb other people in their sleep.
 And to feel what it is like to be a mother.

 “You never know what to expect,” she says.
 “This little one can really put you through it.
 The first time with her was particularly difficult.
 Back then I didn’t know what each of her cries meant and what she wanted.
 Is she hungry?
 Should I change her diaper?
 Or maybe she just wants me to lull her to sleep?
-Whenever she started crying, I was in panic.
+Whenever she started crying, I panicked.
 But I’m fine now.
-I take her everywhere with me: for a walk, to churn or even to school.
+I take her everywhere with me: for a walk, to church or even to school.
 One time, she started crying in the middle of my class test.
-Recently, I had to make waffle dough with Oliwia on my hip as she wouldn’t be put to bed.”
+Recently, I had to make waffle dough with Oliwia on my hip as she wouldn’t go to bed.”

-Oliwia is a machine, an interactive infant simulator which is manufactured by American company Realityworks and which looks and acts like a three month old baby.
-The facility in Samostrzel has already got two of those.
-The girl was bought eight years ago and the boy was purchased two years ago.
-He was named Oliwier.
+Oliwia is a machine – an interactive infant simulator which is manufactured by American firm, Realityworks and which looks and acts like a three-month-old baby.
+The facility in Samostrzel already has two of the simulators.
+The girl was bought eight years ago and the boy—named Oliwier— was purchased two years ago.

-How do local people react to that?
+How has the local community reacted to that?
 At first, they were confused seeing young girls attending Sunday masses with toy babies in their arms.
-Eventually, they got used to that, although you can still hear some snarling: “Oh, for the love of God, what is all that?”
+Eventually, they got used to it, though some can still be heard scoffing: “Oh, for the love of God, what is all that?”.

 But within the walls of the facility it was different.

-“It was a thrilling experience at first,” recalls Magda Hoffmann, a tutor responsible for the dolls.
-“Each of the girls wanted to take care of the doll, so we decided to make a baby room with a crib, cuddly toys and newborn clothes.
+“It was a thrilling experience at first,” recalls Magda Hoffmann, the tutor responsible for the dolls.
+“Each of the girls wanted to take care of the dolls, so we decided to make a baby room with a crib, cuddly toys and clothes for newborns,”.
 That’s where a girl who wants to take care of a baby is accommodated, usually for three days.
-First, each of the girls receives a document, a sort of birth certificate, confirming that she has a daughter or a son and stating that her baby weighs three and a half kilos and measures 54 centimeters.
-From then on, she is responsible for him or her.
+First, each of the girls receives a document, a sort of birth certificate, confirming that she has a daughter or a son and stating that her baby weighs 3 and 1/2 kg and measures 54 cm.
+From then on, she is responsible for her baby.

 Oliwia and Oliwier cry when they want to be fed, lulled or have their diaper changed.
-Their cries are as loud and as unbearable as the ones of real babies.
+Their cries are as loud and as unbearable as those of real babies.
 And they won’t be soothed until they get what they want.
-They are fitted with temperature sensors so they have to be dressed appropriately: they can be neither too hot, nor too cold.
+They are fitted with temperature sensors, so they have to be dressed appropriately: they can be neither too hot nor too cold.
 They can be bottle fed or breastfed with the use of a special simulator.
-A sensor installed in their neck helps a foster mother learn how to hold a baby’s head.
-The robots are programmed for three days.
-There are three modes to chose from: easy (with doll’s activity being very limited), medium and hard, or hell as referred to by the girls.
+Sensors installed in their necks help a foster mother learn how to hold a baby’s head.
+The robots are programmed to operate for three days.
+There are three modes to choose from: easy (with the doll’s activity being very limited), medium and hard, or hell as it is referred to by the girls.
 If you go for the last one, you never know what will happen.

 The robots are programmed for three days.
-There are three modes to chose from: easy (with doll’s activity being very limited), medium and hard, also referred to as hell
+There are three modes to choose from: easy (with doll’s activity being very limited), medium and hard, also referred to as hell

-“After three days, a computer report is generated,” says Małgorzata Hoffmann.
-“It allows me to check what happened during that time, for example how many times the doll needed to have her diaper changed and how many times her diaper was actually changed, or whether the doll was fed as many times as she was supposed to.
-The report also includes the list of unwanted events, such as dropping, yanking or holding the doll upside down.
-Most of our girls are excellent moms but some want to test the doll or even put her through it.
-With the report, we can clearly identify everyone who mistreats the baby.”
+“After the three days, a computer report is generated,” says Magda Hoffmann.
+“It allows me to check what happened during that time, for example how many times the doll needed to have her diaper changed and how many times her diaper was actually changed, or whether the doll was fed as many times as she was supposed to be.
+The report also includes a list of unwanted events, such as dropping, yanking or holding the doll upside down.
+Most of our girls are excellent moms, but some want to test the doll or even put her through it.
+With the report, we can clearly identify everyone who has mistreated the baby.”

-Magda is trying to tell all such girls that it’s not yet time for having real babies, as they require a lot of time and commitment.
+Magda is trying to show the girls that it’s not yet time for having real babies, as they require a lot of time and commitment.
 You have to be ready for it.

 “It’s a very good project,” says Estera.
-“It lets you realize that having a baby is not as easy as you may think.
-My friends in the facility already know that.
-But in my hometown girls are not so careful with planning their future and they get pregnant at a very young age.
-They don’t realize what it’s like: you can’t sleep the whole night because of your baby crying, you might get affected by postnatal depression, you may go to pieces if you’re not ready for maternity and if you lack support.
-And being a single mother is not so rare as men want to escape responsibility.
-I am with Oliwia every week but I know that I’m not yet prepared to have a real baby.
+“It makes you realize that having a baby is not as easy as you may think.
+My friends at the facility already know that.
+But in my hometown girls are not so careful with planning their future, and they get pregnant at a very young age.
+They don’t realize what it’s like: you can’t sleep the whole night because of your baby crying, you might get affected by postnatal depression, you might go to pieces if you’re not ready for motherhood and if you lack support.
+And being a single mother is not so rare because men want to escape the responsibility.
+I am with Oliwia every week, but I know that I’m not yet prepared to have a real baby.
 I have different plans.
 It’s my last year in the elementary school.
 Next year I want to continue my education in a technical school of chemistry.
 I will start a family a bit later.”

 We need those dolls

 “When I learned about interactive dolls, I knew we had to get them,” says Agnieszka Sikora, the founder and president of the foundation.
-“We drafted a project called “When I become a mom or dad” and we submitted it to the city authorities.
-And that’s how we purchased our first dolls.
+“We drafted a proposal called “When I become a mom or dad” and submitted it to the city authorities.
+And that’s how we purchased our first dolls,”

-That project was carried out in the Juvenile Shelter and Youth Detention Center in Falenica and was found to be the best NGO initiative in Warsaw.
-Since then the foundation has been using infant simulators to work with the youth.
+That project was conducted in the Juvenile Shelter and Youth Detention Center in Falenica, and received an award in 2012 for the best NGO initiative in the field of social assistance during the S3KTOR competition, which is organised every year by the city of Warsaw..
+Since then the foundation has been using infant simulators as part of its work with young people.

 I thought I had killed her